InbarPe/word-scrumble-game/README.md

 pytest -v
 ```

-For this you may need to install *pytest*:
+For this, you may need to install *pytest*:
 ``` bash
 pip install pytest
 ```